Chhalaang: Plot

-At the competition, Inder Mohan's team barely beat Montu's team in basketball, but Montu's team wins the competition with close victories in the 400m relay race and kabaddi.
+At the competition, Singh's team barely beat Montu's team in basketball, but Montu's team wins the competition with close victories in the 400m relay race and kabaddi.
 Inder Mohan accepts his defeat and congratulates Montu.
-Since, he realises that Inder is a much better coach than him, Montu proposes the idea of working together with Inder Mohan, as he has to learn a lot from him.
+Since, he realises that Singh is a much better coach than him, Montu proposes the idea of working together with Singh, as he has to learn a lot from him.
 Montu thanks the students and their parents for their trust and dedication.
 He then declares his love for Neelu, and she accepts his love proposal.